angular/angular/aio/content/guide/web-worker.md

     </code-example>

-After you generate this initial scaffold, you must refactor your code to use the web worker by sending messages to and from the worker.
+After you create this initial scaffold, you must refactor your code to use the web worker by sending messages to and from the worker.

 <div class="alert is-important">

 Some environments or platforms, such as `@angular/platform-server` used in [Server-side Rendering](guide/universal), don't support web workers.
-To ensure that your application will work in these environments, you must provide a fallback mechanism to perform the computations that the worker would otherwise perform.
+To ensure that your application works in these environments, you must provide a fallback mechanism to perform the computations that the worker would otherwise perform.

 </div>